mattcooperdev/Wavey/README.md

 ISSUE - When TinyMCE widget was installed in the Create Post view, when you tried to submit a post with all required fields filled the submit request was not working.
 FIX - Setting the content CharField in the Post model to blank="null" resolved the issue.

+ISSUE - Featured image field was not uploading related media to cloudinary when creating a Post, thus not replacing the masthead placeholder image as desired.
+FIX - Adding the necessary enctype="multipart/form-data" to the relevant forms sent images to cloudinary and therefore to the related post.

 #### Technologies Used

+* Python
+    * The following python modules were used on this project:
+        * cloudinary==1.29.0
+        * dj-database-url==0.5.0
+        * dj3-cloudinary-storage==0.0.6
+        * Django==3.2
+        * django-allauth==0.48.0
+        * gunicorn==20.1.0
+        * oauthlib==3.2.0
+        * psycopg2==2.9.3
+        * sqlparse==0.4.2

+* Django
+    * Django was used as the main python framework in the development of this project
+    * Django AllAuth was utilised to provide enhanced user account management functionality.
+* Heroku
+    * Was used as the cloud based platform to deploy the site on
+* Heroku PostgreSQL
+    * Heroku PostgreSQL was used as the database for this project during development and in production.
+* JavaScript
+    * Custom JavaScript was used for the timeout of system messages presented.
+* Bootstrap 5.01
+    * Bootstrap was used for general layout and spacing requirements for the site.
+* Font Awesome
+    * Was used for access to several icons for different sections where icons were appropriate.
+* CSS
+    * Custom css was written for areas on the site to implement custom styling.
+* Jinja/Django Templating
+    * Jinja/Django templating language was utilised to insert data from the database into the sites pages.
+It was also utilised to perform queries on different datasets.
+* HTML
+    * HTML was used as the base language for the templates created for the site.
+* TinyMCE
+    * Used in the textareas on site where instructed to allow posts to contain external links to images and audio.
+* Summernote
+    * Summernote was utilised in the inital stages of the site for use in the admin area.
+However, as Summernote only accepts images as its media capabilities, it was replaced for the front-end.

 #### Packages Used